benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 ## You Make Yourself Feel
 Emotions do not work how they feel like they work.
 When someone does something and you have a strong emotional reaction, it seems as though the other person caused your emotion.
 Wrong.
 Only you create your emotions.
 I am not saying that you can create or control your emotions consciously or voluntarily, generally emotion is created unconsciously and involuntarily.
 Your emotions are created by the subconscious reaction of your beliefs to events.
 If I strike two different people the same way, both will be injured the same way, same same.
 If I say the same thing to two different people, they may have totally different emotional reactions, different different.
 This distinguishes that the cause of the physical injury is me, and the cause of the emotion is you.

-If I do something to you that you believe is unfair, you will get angry, whether it was actually unfair or not.
+If I do something to you that you believe is unfair, you will get angry, whether it is actually unfair or not.

 If I give you something you deeply desire, you will be joyous, whether or not others think it is valuable.